Bridgewater Monument to Pitstone Windmill circular

 This section of the route provides spectacular views of Pitstone Hill, Income Hole and the Ivinghoe range of hills.
 These landscapes were formed during the last glaciation as erosion gouged out the chalk, creating a dramatic dry valley at Incombe Hole.
 More recently Ivinghoe has been sculpted by human occupation and the grassland has been managed to maintain the biodiversity of the landscape.
 To this end the area is regularly grazed by livestock which prevent the establishment of invasive species which would push out smaller wildflowers.

 When you reach the road, turn left.
 CAUTION: this is a very busy road with limited visibility.
 There is a verge on the left side of the road which you can use but it is uneven so take care.
 Cross the road where you feel comfortable and continue until you come to the National Trust car park which is near a very tight bend in the road.
 Cross the car park and go through a gate at the back.
 You will now be able to see the Pitstone Windmill very clearly.
 Follow the path directly towards the windmill.

-The Pitstone Windmill is thought to be one of the oldest windmills in Britain as a date engraved into its woodwork suggests that it has been on the site at least since the 17th century.
-Pitstone Windmill ground flour for the village until a freak storm in the early 1900s left it damaged beyond economic repair.
-Keen to preserve the mill, its owners donated it to the National Trust in 1937 and it has since been faithfully restored by a dedicated team of local volunteers.
+The Pitstone Windmill is thought to be one of the oldest post mills in Britain.
+There is a date engraved into its woodwork suggesting that it has been on the site at least since the 17th century.
+This is now thought to denote a refurbishment of an older mill.
+Pitstone Windmill ground flour for the villages of Pitstone and Ivinghoe until a freak storm in the early 1900s left it damaged beyond economic repair.
+Keen to preserve the mill, its owners donated it to the National Trust in 1937 and it has since been faithfully restored by a dedicated team of local volunteers in the 1960s.
 Please see the website for more information and for opening times.